Highlights in NC State History

 NC State publishes "In a Black Perspective."
 This pamphlet tallies the university's black community at nine professors and 222 students (out of a total 13,809), and lists courses focusing on black history and culture: two in Political Science and one on race relations in Sociology.

 The UNC System is created, with NC State as one of the constituent campuses.
 A Board of Governors is established at the system level, but a new Board of Trustees is instituted at NC State to oversee matters specific to the university.

-William Maxwell becomes an assistant dean, making him NC State's first African-American academic administrator.
+William Maxwell becomes an assistant dean in the School of Education, making him NC State's first African American academic administrator.

 NC State enrollment for the fall term hits a new record of 13,800.

 The NC State Football team beats West Virginia in the Peach Bowl, 49-13.

 Nannette Smith Henderson becomes the first African American woman to be awarded a Ph.D. at NC State, with a degree in Plant Pathology.